manetu/policyengine/docs/docs/concepts/annotations.md

 6. **Design for inheritance**: Place default values at lower precedence levels (roles, resource groups) and overrides at higher levels
 7. **Be explicit about precedence**: When the same key appears at multiple levels, document the intended override behavior
 8. **Avoid deep nesting**: While nested objects are supported, flatter structures are easier to reason about in policies
+9. **Choose merge strategies intentionally**: Use `union` for accumulating unique values, `deep` for configuration objects, and `replace` when you need complete override behavior
+10. **Be consistent with strategies**: If an annotation key uses a specific merge strategy, use the same strategy at all inheritance levels to avoid confusion

 ## Related Concepts